Fixing your credit can be easy or a lot of work, depending on which option you choose.

 Step 1: Hire a professional credit repair company

-Bringing in a professional credit repair service takes care of Steps 1-3 of the fixing your credit for free method.
+Bringing in a professional credit repair service takes care of Steps 1-3 of the fixing your credit for the free method.
 They get your reports, review them and make disputes on your behalf.
 You basically just confirm what is and isn’t a mistake so they know what they need to dispute.
 Then you sit back and wait for the results.

 Why the pros are better: Making credit disputes doesn’t guarantee an item will be removed.
 The success of a dispute often hinges on how it’s worded.
 The credit bureaus will only remove an item if the information can’t be verified.
 If you word the dispute the wrong way, then they may verify information even if you had a case to make.
 That means you want your cases to be made correctly.

 Credit repair professionals know how to make disputes to get results.
-They know when to make disputes to the bureaus and when to deal directly with the creditor.
+They know when to make disputes with the bureaus and when to deal directly with the creditor.
 They also have state-licensed attorneys on staff.
 A good credit repair company will have a proven record of items removed for clients.

 Ready to hire a professional credit repair service so you can avoid the hassle of do-it-yourself?
 Debt.com will match you with an accredited credit repair company that gets results!